WandoCode/my-portfolio-client/readme.md

 ### Automatic emails

-The contact form automatically is processed to send confirmation emails and avoid spam.
+The contact form is processed automatically to send confirmation emails and avoid spam from robots.
 I used NextJS API to create an endpoint that send the emails with NodeMailer.

 ### User preferences